goktu/ADama/index.md

 ```
 <img src="img/5_MoorevonNeumann.png" alt="hi" class="inline"/>

-The search function is run over a Moore neighborhood, but the updated value corresponds to the von Neumann neighbor of a cell.
+The search function is run over a Moore neighborhood, but the updated state corresponds to the von Neumann neighbor of a cell.
 Both neighborhoods are shown above.
 This is to collect a Moore neighborhood into a von Neumann one.
 It is hypothesized that this Moore-to-von Neumann shift is a renormalization by decimation and the NERCCS 2021 poster presentation explores a mathematical verification for this claim (clink on the image below to view the presentation).

 <a href="pdf/GoktugIslamoglu_NERCCS2021_Presentation.pdf" class="image fit" type="application/pdf"><img src="img/6_MooretoNeumann.png" alt=""></a>

-Above code block only shows the driving motion for a cell's upper neighbors, if a cell's value is 1.
+Above code block only shows the driving motion for a cell's upper neighbors, if a cell's state is 1.
 The same is repeated for below neighbors.
 For right and left neighbors, the only difference is the adjustment based on the occupancy of upper and lower neighborhoods.
-Right neighboring cell's value is updated to one, while the left neighboring cell's value is updated to zero, to simulate the departure from a car's position.
+Right neighboring cell's state is updated to one, while the left neighboring cell's state is updated to zero, to simulate the departure from a car's position.

 ### Moore to von Neumann Shift